google/bottery/README.md

 ### Condition

-Contitions fall under the following categories:
+Conditions fall under the following categories:
 * Inputs: User input matching a string.
 E.g., `"one"` or `"two"`.
 The presence of quotes indicates a string that must be matched by the last user input.
 An asterisk `*` matches *any* user input.
 * Expressions: Mathematical syntax representing equality, inequality, and so on.
 Most basic math expressions are valid e.g. `count>4`.
 Expressions can use variables that exist in the blackboard, using the blackboard variable syntax (see above).
 * Values: There is only one type of these at present, `wait:[time in seconds to wait]`.
 This evaluates to true after that much time has elapsed after entering the current state.